-To support and sustain the learning and discovery ecosystem that underpins the comprehensive academic and research-intensive ecosystem of the U of A, the university operates highly specialized core research facilities essential in supporting internationally competitive research.
-Examples of these facilities include animal lab facilities, bio-containment labs, specialty fabrication labs for machining, plastics, glass blowing and electrical, biochemical analytics labs, biotron and aquatic facilities, and greenhouses.
-These facilities not only support research at the U of A, but enable collaborative sponsored research with public and private sector partners.
+To support and sustain the comprehensive academic and research-intensive mission of the U of A, the university operates highly specialized core research facilities essential in supporting internationally competitive research.
+Examples of these facilities include animal lab facilities; bio-containment labs; specialty fabrication labs for machining, plastics, glass blowing and electrical; biochemical analytics labs; biotron and aquatic facilities; and greenhouses.
+These facilities not only support research at the U of A, but also enable collaborative sponsored research with public and private sector partners.